 Cry, The Beloved Country by Alan Paton.
 History and Biography.
 A very difficult book to read for its truth and portrayal of the plight of blacks in South Africa.
 It is told through the life and death of Steven Beko, a black man, who fought for reforms and was murdered.
 It was made into a movie staring James Earl Jones which was also excellent.
 An important inclusion in an educational pursuit to understand Apartheid.

 The Red Badge of Courage by Stephen Crane.
 Historical Fiction.
 Read it.
 Like his poetry better but the book was very good.
 Usually a high school read.
 Have only read it once.

 The Last of the Mohicans by James Fenimore Cooper.
 Historical Fiction.
 I knew this was considered a classic and I was interested in the problems the Indians had trying to keep from being driven from their land so I read it.
 It was difficult reading because of Cooper’s style.
 The style I am referring to is one where paragraphs are long and separated by millions of commas.
 I always have trouble finding my way back to the main point in works of writers of his time.
 The movie from the book was beautifully made.

-Schlindler’s List by Thomas Keneally.
+Schindler’s List by Thomas Keneally.
 Historical Fiction.
 Such admiration for Oskar Schindler and his courage.
 I enjoyed reading the book although the topic is always difficult and heartbreaking and I loved the movie starring Liam Nissan.
-I suspect there were many Schlinder’s during the Nazi Concentration Camp era, who saved people in smaller numbers but nevertheless took the same chances.
+I suspect there were many Schindler’s during the Nazi Concentration Camp era, who saved people in smaller numbers but nevertheless took the same chances.
 I would highly recommend this true and touching book.

 The Hunchback of Notre-Dame by Victor Hugo.
 Fiction.
 I saw the movie as a young person and didn’t read the book until I was an adult.
 I tried to read it because I felt that I should but found it difficult reading.
 I was surprised because I loved Les Miserable’ and short stories by the author Victor Hugo.
 It is a relatively short book but I still struggled.